ZestyTechnology/zesty-docs/docs/nimble/nimblev3/using.rst

     :height: 400px
     :width: 286px

-    Close the breech
+    Closing the breech is a snap

     * Step 1, place the prongs into the slots on the bottom forks from below
     * Step 2, rotate the breech upwards
     * Squeeze the ears in and slide between the upper forks
-    * the breech will click into place
+    * The breech will click into place

 Great, done.
 The filament is loaded and ready to print.
 That took about a minute or so to read, but it will take about 2 seconds to do.